 As the vacuum gathers dirt, food hair, and other small items from floors, it is all stored in the removable bin.
 After it becomes full, you’ll need to remove it and dump the contents into the trash.
 Most can be programmed, so they run automatically.
 Some high-end models are managed using mobile apps or a smart speaker.
 Since they are programmable, you can program the vacuum to run while you are not at home.
 You return to already cleaned floors; just one less thing you need to do.

 How do Robot Vacuum Cleaners Work Using Sensors?

 Different types of sensors make sure vacuums don’t fall down staircases or get into a bind.
 Sensors help with navigation that keeps the unit from damaging itself or your home.
 Some of the sensors on robot vacuums include:

-Object sensors, located on the sides of the vacuum, act similar to a vehicle’s airbag sensors.
-Whenr it bumps into something, the sensors direct the vacuum to rotate, back up, or move in another direction.
+Object sensors located on the sides of the vacuum, act similar to a vehicle’s airbag sensors.
+When it bumps into something, the sensors direct the vacuum to rotate, back up, or move in another direction.

 Wall sensors work similarly to object sensors and treat a wall as an object.
 However, some of the more advanced models use infrared sensors located on a bumper.
 This sensor detects walls, and the unit follows along the edge of the wall without bumping into them.
 These units are great options for cleaning corners and edges.

 Cliff sensors use infrared light.
 The light bounces off objects and sends the signal back to the vacuum’s receiver.
 When the signal doesn’t return or bounce back, the receiver is programmed to assume a drop-off like a staircase is ahead.
 It then signals to the robot vacuum to back away and proceed in another direction.